 Driving an electric-powered car can be a rewarding and economical means of transportation, however, considering the differences from fuel-powered vehicles, they have a unique set of requirements for cold-weather driving.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on winter electric car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.